TeeWeb/MTG-MetaSyn-ReactApp/README.md

 From the project's root directory, run:
 - `docker-compose up --build`

-This will build and run the three Docker containers:
+This will build and run the Docker containers:
-- Nginx (mtg-metasyn_nginx)
 - ReactJS App (mtg-metasyn_app)
 - Flask Server (mtg-metasyn_server)
-## Production Setup

-- Create production-ready build for frontend app:
-  - `cd ./app`
-  - `yarn build`
-  - `cd ..`
-- Migrate the
-  - `docker-compose up --build -d`
+Access the frontend app via your web browser at `localhost:8081`